procatstination/farmpogs/README.md

 # Farm Pogs

-This will take a [twitch](https://www.twitch.tv) vod
-and create a short video 'previously' on type moment of all the chatters top momemnts according to the [emotes](https://betterttv.com/) chatters type.
+This will take a [twitch](https://www.twitch.tv) vod and create a short video 'previously' on type moment of all the chatters top momemnts according to the [emotes](https://betterttv.com/) chatters type.

-Right now it chooses a set of 4 emotes and find when this is used the most then roughly joins those segments.
+Right now it chooses a set of 4 fixed emotes and find when this is used the most then roughly joins those segments.

-# Example
+# Example Usage

 First install the pip requirements prefeably in a virualenv